Minu Dwivedi

 She is adept in leading matters for a wide spectrum of domestic and international clients across diverse sectors including IT, Professional Services/Multinational Consulting Firms/Delivery Centers, FMCG, Manufacturing, Life Sciences, Energy, Telecom, Healthcare and Pharma, Hospitality, Tourism and Retail, Education, NGO, Logistics and Transportation.

-She is actively engaged in assisting clients on workplace policies and processes, statutory compliances, compensation and benefits structuring, onboarding and off-boarding support, employment agreements and handbooks, corporate investigations, boardroom dispute resolution, HR audits, implementation of retirement/retention schemes, immigration, mobility and other international employment issues, industrial relations, trade unions and labour welfare measures, risk mitigation, litigation, separation strategies, employment law issues within an M&A or other transactional context, training on inclusion and diversity, anti-discrimination, POSH and the new Labour Codes.
+She is actively engaged in assisting clients on workplace policies and processes, statutory compliances, compensation and benefits structuring, onboarding and off-boarding support, employment agreements and handbooks, corporate investigations, boardroom dispute resolution, HR audits, implementation of retirement/retention schemes, immigration, mobility and other international employment issues, industrial relations, trade unions and labour welfare measures, risk mitigation, litigation, separation strategies and employment law issues within an M&A transaction or other transactional context, and regularly conducts trainings on inclusion and diversity, anti-discrimination, POSH and the new Labour Codes.

 She serves as a day-to-day legal advisor and supports the HR departments of multiple clients at various stages of their employment process, from initial hiring and background checks to sensitive termination decisions and the enforcement of post-termination restrictive covenants, confidentiality, non-solicitation, and non-disparagement obligations.

-Her work in the Education sector includes advising on matters relating to collaboration with foreign universities, establishment of global schools with international affiliation, grant of deemed to be university status, conduct of non-core educational activities, outsourcing of educational infrastructure, restructuring/merger of educational societies and trusts, fee-fixation, reservation of seats and creation of corporate quota in engineering colleges.
+Her work in the Education sector includes advising on matters relating to collaboration with foreign universities, establishment of global schools with international affiliation, grant of deemed to be university status, conduct of non-core educational activities, outsourcing of educational infrastructure, restructuring/merger of educational societies and trusts, fee-fixation, reservation of seats, creation of corporate quota in engineering colleges and impact of recently enacted Right of Children to Free and Compulsory Education Act, 2009 on private unaided schools imparting K-12 education in India.

-Minu’s experience in Food laws includes assisting clients in obtaining food licenses under the Food Safety and Standards Act, 2006, advising on food retail business in India, contract farming arrangements, mandatory packaging/labeling requirements, and prescribed standards for imported food, production, and quality control of vegetarian food products in India and on-board sale of food and beverages to flight passengers.
+Minu’s Food laws related experience includes assisting clients in obtaining licenses under the Food Safety and Standards Act, 2006 and advising on food retail business in India, contract farming arrangements, mandatory packaging /labelling requirements and prescribed standards for imported food, production and quality control of vegetarian food products in India and on board sale of food and beverages to flight passengers.

-Previously, as part of the Infrastructure Litigation team, Minu had been involved in several high-value and precedent-setting litigations affecting private DISCOMs (Distribution Companies) in NCT of Delhi, worked on diverse regulatory issues pertaining to the Power sector including tariff appeals on behalf of clients and represented clients at different judicial and quasi-judicial forums.
+Previously, as a part of the Infrastructure Litigation team, Minu was actively involved in several high value and precedent setting litigations affecting private DISCOMs (Distribution Companies) in Delhi, worked on diverse regulatory issues pertaining to the Power sector including tariff appeals on behalf of clients and represented clients both independently and as a part of the team at different judicial and quasi-judicial forums.

 Memberships